You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 • Play: Playing can make them need to go to the bathroom.

 Having a schedule for bathroom breaks is helpful.
 Puppies can hold their pee for about an hour for every month of age.
-So, younger puppies need to go out more often11.
+So, younger puppies need to go out more often.
 Watching for these signs and following a routine helps avoid accidents in your home.

 Leaving your puppy alone can lead to accidents if not handled correctly.
 The key to success is in offering gradual independence.
 This lets your puppy adjust without feeling anxious or distressed.
 Start with short absences, then gradually increase the time as your puppy becomes more comfortable.